CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/DER.3.2 IS revision for federal authorities.md

 A draft version of the report SHOULD be submitted to the audited federal authority in advance to verify that the issues identified by the audit team were properly recorded.
 It SHOULD be considered that the IS audit team explains the results of the IS audit in a presentation to those responsible.

-The audited federal authority SHOULD make sure that all relevant bodies in the federal authority receive within a reasonable time the passages of the IS auditing report that are important and necessary for them.
+The audited federal authority SHOULD make sure that all relevant bodies in the federal authority receive within a reasonable time the passages of the IS audit report that are important and necessary for them.
 In particular, the content SHOULD be communicated to the authorities, to those responsible for the IS audit and to the ISB.

 IS audit reports SHOULD at least be classified as classified for "for business use only" (VS-NfD).